Apple hits $1 trillion stock market valuation

 In 2006, the year before the iPhone launch, Apple generated less than $20 billion in sales and net profit just shy of $2 billion.
 By last year, its sales had grown more than 11-fold to $229 billion - the fourth highest in the S&P 500 .SPX - and net income had mushroomed at twice that rate to $48.4 billion, making it the most profitable publicly-listed U.S. company.

+In 2015, Apple joined the Dow Jones Industrial Average, one of capitalism’s most exclusive clubs.
+Since 1980, IBM (IBM.N), Exxon Mobil (XOM.N), General Electric (GE.N) and Microsoft have also alternated as the largest publicly listed U.S. company.

+In 2007, Chinese government-controlled PetroChina (601857.SS) briefly reached a stock market value of about $1.1 trillion following its public listing in Shanghai.
+It is now worth about $200 billion, according to Thomson Reuters data.

-One of five U.S. companies since the 1980s to take a turn as Wall Street’s largest company by market capitalization, Apple could lose its lead to the likes of Alphabet Inc (GOOGL.O) or Amazon.com Inc (AMZN.O) if it does not find a major new product or service as demand for smartphones loses steam.
+One of five U.S. companies since the 1980s to take a turn as Wall Street’s largest company by market capitalization, Apple could lose its lead to the likes of Alphabet Inc (GOOGL.O) or Amazon.com Inc (AMZN.O) if it does not find a major new product or service as global demand for smartphones loses steam.

+Hot on Apple’s heels is Amazon.com, the second-largest listed U.S. company by market value, at around $880 billion, closely followed by Google-owner Alphabet and by Microsoft.

 (For a graphic on 'Apple revenue by segment, product units' click tmsnrt.rs/2LNgw6q)